Esri/dynamic-situational-awareness-qt/docs/README.md

 | `Observation`   | [Create observation report](#observation-report) | X | X | X |
 | `Viewshed`      | [Show viewshed from track](#viewshed)  | X | X | X |

+> [!NOTE]
+>When you open `Identify` from the context menu on the latest observation in a message feed, the popup stays dynamic and the timestamp updates as new feed messages are received.

 ### Tool categories

 Tools are categorized by workflows, shown on the toolbar.
 Select one of the workflows on the toolbar to select tools to be displayed on the command bar.

 - Vehicle app: Toolbar appears vertically down the display's left side.
-- Handheld app: Toolbar horizontally across the bottom of the display.
+- Handheld app: Toolbar appears horizontally across the bottom of the display.

 The tool categories include: